 Spectrasexual is a term that describes those who are romantically and sexually attracted to multiple sexes, genders, and gender identities but not all of them.

-Some suggest that sexuality exists on a spectrum, or sliding scale.
+Some people suggest that sexuality exists on a spectrum or sliding scale.

-The Kinsey Scale, which was first published in 1948, suggested that people did not fit into either heterosexual or homosexual categories.
+The Kinsey Scale, which was first published in 1948, acknowledges the fact that many people may not identify as either heterosexual or homosexual.

 The scale has six ratings, with an additional category: